waveclaw/puppet-facter_cacheable/README.md

  * explicitly control schedule of fact refreshing

 There is limited planned support in Facter 2.0 and later for controlling some caching of Puppet facts.
-Personally this developer has never seen it in the wild.
+Personally this developer has never seen issues with it in the wild.

 No, this is not yet-another-varnish module either.

 ## Setup

 ### What facter\_cacheable affects

-Deploys a feature, facter\_cacheable, which is accessed by a custom fact written by a developer.
+Deploys a feature, facter\_cacheable, which is usable for custom facts written by Puppet developers.

 ### Setup Requirements